Keri joined a private space company in 2023.

 Science planning is really mostly about communication.
 Learn to be clear and concise in speaking.
 Be careful with that words you use and the connotations behind them.

 To be a science planner, you need a technical background in either science or engineering.
 The specific field doesn't really matter.
 It can be anything from biology to meteorology to aerospace engineering.
 Some of the applicable skills found in these majors are learning how to research and understand a topic without having it taught to you, communicating technical topics, and being able to write code.
 The specific coding language isn't important, but the logic and mindset coding takes is important to develop.
 Once you know one language, it's very easy to learn others.

 I spend a lot of time reading.
 It used to mostly be books, and now it's mostly articles online.
 I also like to play board games and spend time with friends.
 When I can, I like to go hiking and to the beach.

-I love spending time with my husband and cats Mindy and Misty, too.
-My husband and I also love dancing.
-We do everything from salsa, to swing, to contra dancing.
-We also took some lessons from the Aggie Wranglers, so we can do some acrobatic country moves too.
+I also love dancing, everything from salsa, to swing, to contra dancing.
+I took some lessons from the Aggie Wranglers, so I can do some acrobatic country moves too.

 If you were talking to a student interested in science and math or engineering, what advice would you give them?

 If you're like me and everything sounds interesting, then go and do those things.
 Take classes outside of your major, go on field expeditions, etc. That's how you'll learn more about what you like and what you don't like.
 One of the reasons I chose to minor in Earth science was because I had some interest in geology and also wanted to take planetary geology.
 I also took an oceanography class just because I was interested in it.
 I signed up for a geophysics field expedition on a whim and spent a few weeks in Wyoming deploying seismometers and getting geologic tours of that area of the United States.